owensgl/biol525D/resources/daily_assignments.md

 3. Try different filtering options for the GBS data  (see http://prinseq.sourceforge.net/manual.html for options) and plot QC graphs.
 Discuss which options you would choose to implement if this was your data and why.

 4. Is an alignment with a higher percent of mapped reads always better than one with a lower percent?
 Why or why not?

+5. Quantify the assembly metrics for your first assembly that you ran without any options.
+Pick different sets of parameters to run.
+Compare the resulting assemblies and discuss which ones seemed to have improved the assembly and why that might be.

+6. What expression measure would you use to compare gene expression between different genes and why?
+Is it appropriate to compare the raw expression counts?
+Can you get more appropriate data from RSEM?

+7. You're trying to create a very stringent set of SNPs.
+Based on the site information GATK produces, what filters would you use?
+Include the actual GATK abbreviations.

+8. For a site that is invariant in both populations (i.e. a locus with no variation), what is Fst?